apecloud/kubeblocks/docs/user_docs/installation/create_and_manege_a_cluster.md

 - The `component-names` option can be used to specify a cluster.
 - The `storage` option can be used to specify the expected volume expansion size.
-- The `vct-names` option stands for the name of the VolumeClaimTemplate.
+- The `volume-claim-template-names` option stands for the name of the VolumeClaimTemplate.
 It is an array and needs to be separated by commas.

 _Example_

 ```
-kbcli cluster volume-expansion ac-cluster\
+kbcli cluster volume-expansion ac-cluster \
 --component-names="ac-mysql" \
+--volume-claim-template-names="data" \
---vct-names="data" --storage="2Gi"
+--storage="2Gi"
 ```

 ## Reference